Spring Semester 2013

 For homeworks, you are responsible for any announced changes to questions that are made after the homework is handed out but before it is due, even if you didn't attend class the day the change was made.

-You might think of our symbolic deductive logic as a machine for detecting argument goodness.
+For a helpful metaphor, you might think of our symbolic deductive logic as a machine for detecting the presence of the most secure reasoning.
 In our course, we will not only use the machine but also study what it can and cannot do, and whether it can be revised to do other things.
 For example, does it have the power to show that "Obama's father is working in his office" logically implies "Someone's father is working"?
-Can it show that if two objects are identical then they must have the same properties?
+Can we use the machine to demonstrate that no use of the machine will lead to a contradiction?

 Our course will survey the deep results yielded by the developments in symbolic deductive logic.
 These results concern the surprising extent to which human knowledge can not be freed of contradictions, to what extent our knowledge can be expressed without loss of content inside of a formal language, and what our civilization has learned from the field of symbolic deductive logic about the limits to what people can know and about the limits of what computers can do, the major results here being the Unsolvability of the Halting Problem, the Church-Turing Undecidability Theorem, Tarki's Undefinability Theorem for Truth, and Gödel's Incompleteness Theorems.